asafmohammad5/Todu/README.md

 ## Boards/Lists/Cards

 The core purpose of this app is to give users a tool to organize multiple projects and have each one be quickly accessible.
 Todu! allows users to create multiple projects while also giving them the ability to add/remove members for each project.
 Each project is completely seperate from the other.
 Furthermore, the users main page also displays their joined projects.
 Todu! seperates the permission level of created projects versus joined projecets.
-Within created projects, the user has full control.
+Within created projects the user has full control.
 They can rename the project, add/remove users, create/delete lists and cards, and fully edit the cards themselves.
 On the otherhand, joined projects only give the user the ability to leave the project, check-off checklists and leave comments.

 This type of permission level and layout is what seperates Todu! from other apps.